sagemath/trac_to_gh/Issue 1157.md

 # Issue 1157: make sure the sage vmware image files are < 2GB

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1157

 Original creator: was